AndNijaz/cleanme-issues/README.md

 - **Cleaner Profiles** – Each cleaner has a profile card displaying key details, services, pricing, and buttons for booking or saving.
 - **Booking Appointments** – Clients can book services by selecting a time, location, and adding comments.
 - **Booking Notifications** – Cleaners receive requests that they can accept or decline, while clients get updates on their booking status.
-- **Live Chat** – Communication between clients and cleaners is enabled but only within three days of the scheduled service to prevent off-app arrangements.
-- **Cancellation and Rescheduling** – Clients can cancel an appointment, except within the last three days before the scheduled service.
 - **Rating System** – After the service is completed, clients can rate the cleaner's work.
 - **User Protection** – Terms & Conditions, as well as cancellation and rescheduling policies, are in place to ensure a fair and reliable service.
-- **TO BE IMPLEMENTED: Secure Payments** – Integrated online payment system within the app to ensure transaction security.

 ## 3. Pages